-This is the second year for which Multnomah County has provided countywide guidance on the application of equity concepts to budgeting with guidance from the Office of Diversity and Equity, departmental Equity Managers, and the Budget Office.
+Since the FY 2022 budget cycle, Multnomah County has provided countywide guidance on the application of equity concepts to budgeting with guidance from the Office of Diversity and Equity, departmental Equity Managers, and the Budget Office.

-For the FY 2023 budget, the expectation is that all departments have involved their Equity Manager (or equity leaders) in budget planning and development.
+For the FY 2025 budget, the expectation is that all departments have involved their Equity Manager (or equity leaders) in budget planning and development.

-Like last year, there are three key areas of focus to meet budget expectations:
+As before, there are three key areas of focus to meet budget expectations:

-- 1. providing robust information at the program level to inform elected decision makers and the community of program objectives and service delivery models; - 2. data and output measures designed to uncover and address racial and other disparities; and - aligning program offer outcomes to department- and county-level commitments to advancing equity.
+- 1. providing robust information at the program level to inform elected decision makers and the community of program objectives and service delivery models; - 2. data and output measures designed to uncover and address racial and other disparities; and - 3. aligning program offer outcomes to department- and county-level commitments to advancing equity.